All Under the Moon

 All Under the Moon (月はどっちに出ている, Tsuki wa Dotchi ni Dete Iru) is a 1993 Japanese film directed by Yoichi Sai and starring Gorō Kishitani and Ruby Moreno.

 Plot

-Tadao (Goro Kishitani) is a North Korean immigrant who works in a taxi cab corporation wholly owned by another Korean immigrant whose dream is to build a golf course.
-He suffers from chronic discrimination.
+Tadao (Goro Kishitani) is a North Korean immigrant who works in a taxi cab company, which is wholly owned by another Korean immigrant whose dream is to build a golf course.
+Tadao suffers from chronic discrimination because of his Korean ethnicity.

 Tadao's mother owns a karaoke bar.
-Connie (Ruby Moreno), a Filipino immigrant, is the newly hired bartender who can fluently speak Japanese.
+Connie (Ruby Moreno) is a Filipina newly hired as a bartender at that bar who can speak fluent Japanese.
 Tadao pursues the homesick Connie to his mother's dismay.